open-contracting-extensions/ocds_tenderClassification_extension/README.md

 Report issues for this extension in the [ocds-extensions repository](https://github.com/open-contracting/ocds-extensions/issues), putting the extension's name in the issue's title.

 ## Changelog

+### 2021-01-19

+* Add "or call-off" in the description of the extension.

 ### 2020-04-24